 - This site has full planning permission for 6 new homes (Ref: 23/00195/FUL).
-The application was submitted after April 2023, so the number will be confirmed in the next iteration of the Plan, using the April 2024 Housing Site Schedule - Improved main vehicle access will be from Medway Close - Natural boundaries should be retained as an edge to development - Character and scale determined by adjacent residential development - Drainage and flood risk management led by SuDs to address partial location in a Critical Drainage Area.
+This number is reflected in the 5 year Housing Sites Schedule April 2024.
+If this permission is not implemented and a new proposal comes forward, the site capacity will be considered on its individual merit - Improved main vehicle access will be from Medway Close - Natural boundaries should be retained as an edge to development - Character and scale determined by adjacent residential development - Drainage and flood risk management led by SuDs to address partial location in a Critical Drainage Area.